 Find out more about PrEP on I want PrEP now.

-When you return your blood sample to the lab, we run a test that looks for a protein or an antibody made by your immune system to fight HIV.
+Our tests look in your blood sample for a protein or an antibody made by your immune system to fight HIV.

 There are lots of other places to get tested: sexual health clinics, GP surgeries or A&E departments.
 The NHS provides free and confidential testing for everyone in the UK, regardless of immigration or residency status.